NthBox/uhd-ai-camera/Requirements/PRD.md

 ---

+### 9. Payment Integration

+**Payment Processing:**

+- Integrate Stripe for secure and reliable payment processing.
+- Support for various payment methods including credit/debit cards, Apple Pay, and Google Pay.
+- Ensure compliance with PCI DSS standards for secure handling of payment information.

+**Subscription and Pricing Model:**

+- Offer subscription plans for premium features such as advanced AI enhancements and cloud storage.
+- Implement a free trial period to allow users to experience premium features before committing to a subscription.

+**User Experience:**

+- Seamless checkout process integrated within the app.
+- Clear and transparent pricing information displayed to users.
+- Option for users to manage their subscriptions directly within the app.

+**Security Measures:**

+- Use Stripe's built-in security features to protect payment data.
+- Regularly update and audit payment processing systems to ensure compliance with security standards.

+**Compliance:**

+- Adhere to global payment regulations and standards.
+- Provide users with clear information about payment terms and conditions.

+---

 This document outlines the comprehensive plan for building and scaling the Ultra HD AI Camera Mobile Web App.
 It focuses on delivering a high-quality, secure, and user-friendly experience powered by cutting-edge AI technologies.